maxpetul/C3X/README.txt

  - Disallow useless bombard attacks vs airfields
  - Display total city count (disabled by default, appears on demographics screen)
  - Fix graphical issues when running on Wine
- - Option to pack the list of luxuries more tightly into the box on the city screen
+ - Option to pack the lists of luxuries and strategic resources more tightly into their boxes on the city screen
  - Right-click menu enhancements
   - Place icons next to units showing movement and combat status
   - Replace Wake/Activate with descriptions of what the units are doing
   - Gray out units if they have no remaining moves
  - Apply GridOn setting from conquests.ini after loading a save
+ - Option to have a warning when the building you've selected to build would replace another already built in the city
 Optimization:
  - Optimize computation of trade networks
   - For details, see the info text file in the Trade Net X folder